ASLeonard/SuBSeA/README.md

 Software to test qualitative hypotheses generated from the [polyomino evolution through duplication study](https://github.com/ASLeonard/duplication "Polyomino duplication repository").

 This program compares the binding residues from macromolecular interfaces with optimal sequence alignment to estimate the likelihood that two protein complex interactions are related.
+A more detailed description of the analysis can be found in the methods [here](https://www.biorxiv.org/content/10.1101/2020.04.22.054783v1).

+### Components
+There are several main components to the analysis pipeline, outlined below.

+- Protein complex dataset generation
+ - utility.py
+- Bioinformatic data pulling
+ - domains.py
+ - pisa_XML.py
+- SuBSeA analysis
+ - periodic.py
+ - SuBSeA.py
+- Visualisation
+ - pdb_visualisation.py

 ## Install